harlleybastos/redux-simple-activity/README.md

 This a **SIMPLE PROJECT** that was developed with the intuition of learn **Redux**, one of greatest features of ReactJS.

+In it you will find a small banking system with two actions, deposit and withdrawal.
+Only that !

+And believe me, I was able to understand the concepts of everything that happens much better.

 ---

 ## 🚀 Technologies